TheRenegadeCoder/sample-programs-website/sources/programs/file-io/python/how-to-implement-the-solution.md

 If an exception occurs, we report the error and exit the function.

-Next, we have a while loop that iterates over each line in the file:
+Next, we have a whileÂ loop that iterates over each line in the file:

 ```python
 line = in_file.readline()